A Trailer a Day Keeps the Boogeyman Away! 11 terrifying tidbits from 1980-1983

 Kazan himself an immigrant is one of the great American directors well known for such seminal films as A Streetcar Named Desire, A Face in The Crowd, On The Waterfront and Boomerang.

 Elia Kazan’s sociological perspective reveals to us the human condition in a naturalistic style.
 His films elucidate the way in which the collective soul reacts to an existing situation.
-Kazan was part of the movement of the New Realism, which bared witness to the state of paralysis of a post World War II identity and shed light on the stunted psychological elements of that current time.
+Kazan was part of the movement of the New Realism, which bared witness to the state of paralysis of a post-World War II identity and shed light on the stunted psychological elements of that current time.

 In Panic In the Streets Kazan’s opening shot, we are plunged into a world of immigrants and trains.
 The trains cut through the grimy metallic city nightscapes.
 Here, New Orleans is as mysterious as its inhabitants.
 New Orleans, the seaport shipping city, is filled with lowlifes and a sense of desolation.
-Imports/exports, and the working class immigrants who suffer and toil for their daily bread and muddle their way through life in the slums, and row houses, on the streets and in local bars.
+Imports/exports, and the working class immigrants who suffer and toil for their daily bread and muddle their way through life in the slums, row houses, on the streets, and in local bars.
 They are an anonymous, shabby yet tenacious community of otherness existing but not quite persevering.
-The aggregate disdain for authority and the mistrust of the surrounding influences that form the power structures that control and look upon them as a subservient class.
+The aggregate disdain for authority and the mistrust of the surrounding influences form the power structures that control and look upon them as subservient class.

 There is a commanding scene in a diner, Clint stops in for a coffee and the people sitting at the counter look isolated and sullen.
-Dirty and sickly and down trodden.
+Dirty and sickly and downtrodden.
 They all have cracked faces.
 There is a photographic quality as if capturing the weathered souls of the Okies in The Grapes of Wrath.

 What I call socio-noir is present in particular for Panic In the Streets.
 The film works as much as social commentary as it does dark crime drama, with protagonists and anti-heroes.
-Panic in The Streets is in keeping with the police documentary moral where the hero, that of Lt Clint Reed M.D. sets out on a righteous path as savior.
+Panic in The Streets is in keeping with the police documentary moral where the hero, Lt Clint Reed M.D. sets out on a righteous path as savior.
 He is incorruptible and courageous.

-Along with the trains cutting through the grungy metallic night in the city and it’s din, the film creates the unwashed environment and the oily screechy noises of movement. struggling people trying to survive.
-Desperate criminal elements abound amidst the sounds of blaring ship horns coming in to dock.
+Along with the trains cutting through the grungy metallic night in the city and its din, the film creates the unwashed environment and the oily screechy noises of movement. struggling people trying to survive.
+Desperate criminal elements abound amidst the sounds of blaring ship horns coming into dock.
 The city is an alive filth stained entity.

 There is an extreme juxtaposition of the clean lily white suburbia that Richard Widmark’s character Lt Reed, lives in, to the filthy environmental mechanisms of the inner city dweller.
-Reed comes home to a freshly scrubbed house, a refined and virtuous wife in a pristine neighborhood, the idealism of post World War II America.
-With all the amenities that are afforded the white collar social class.
+Reed comes home to a freshly scrubbed house, a refined and virtuous wife in a pristine neighborhood, the idealism of post-World War II America.
+With all the amenities that are afforded the white-collar social class.

 Even Paul Douglas’ hardened cop Capt.
-Warren, at first feels stand offish about the naval officer Dr Reed invading his territory.
+Warren, at first feels standoffish about the naval officer Dr Reed invading his territory.
 There is an obvious hierarchy amongst who serves the community.
 Questions of rank of the military, and education background amongst the civil servants and professionals.

-Captain Warren’s dynamic of feeling threatened by the authority of a possible Naval Academy Elite and the hard working class cop on the beat.
+Captain Warren’s dynamic of feeling threatened by the authority of a possible Naval Academy Elite and the hard-working class cop on the beat.
 The struggle of power between the two coming to terms with working with each other.

 What wasn’t known at the time of Poldi’s cousin’s murder was that he was already dying of the plague by the time his body was dumped like garbage.